כִּי-עִמְּךָ מְקוֹר חַיִּים בְּאוֹרְךָ נִרְאֶה-אוֹר

 vayehi erev, vayehi boker, yom echad…yom sheni…yom shlishi “And there was evening, and there was morning, day one…the second day…the third day”

 Genesis is far more complex than what appears on the surface, and interesting questions arise when it is studied in depth.
 For instance, how can there be an evening and a morning before the Sun was created?!
 The word erev (evening) here links to the word mixture, or chaos, where the word boker (morning) links to the word order.
-The Creation is developing in a process that goes from chaos to order.
+Creation develops in a process that goes from chaos to order.
 On Day 3, Genesis reveals that plants were created.
 As we understand it, plants require a process called photosynthesis to grow.
 Yet, if plants were created on Day 3, and the Sun was created on Day 4, how can one explain this?
 The answer is that the Primordial Light gave life to the world.
 For three days, it illuminated the Universe, and it was hidden.
-It was revealed and concealed three times, before HaShem hid it away.
+It was revealed and concealed three times before HaShem hid it away.
 If the Primordial Light were shining today, its light would literally “eclipse” the sun.
 To what can this be likened?
-Imagine for a moment if you could stand on the surface of the sun, in the midst of indescribable light and you turned on a flashlight.
+Imagine for a moment if you could stand on the surface of the sun, in the midst of indescribable light, and you turned on a flashlight.
 Genesis Rabbah explains,

 “It was taught: The light which was created in the six days of Creation cannot illumine by day, because it would eclipse the light of the sun, nor by night, because it was created only to illumine by day.
 Then where is it?
-It is stored up for the righteous in the Messianic future, as it says, ‘Moreover the light of the moon shall be as the light of the sun, and the light of the sun shall be sevenfold, as the light of the seven days (Isaiah 30:26).”
+It is stored up for the righteous in the Messianic future, as it says, ‘Moreover, the light of the moon shall be as the light of the sun, and the light of the sun shall be sevenfold, as the light of the seven days (Isaiah 30:26).”
 Genesis Rabbah 3:6, Soncino Press Edition

 The Sun and The Moon